Q. What are these “riders” on my electric bill?

 The Phase-In Recovery Rider is related to recovery of past fuel costs.
 The actual cost of fuel to generate electricity is passed directly to customers so there’s no profit.

-To minimize the impact on customers’ bills, the commission the Commission set caps on bill increases between 2009 and 2011.
+To minimize the impact on customers’ bills, the Commission set caps on bill increases between 2009 and 2011.
 It ordered us to defer cost incurred above those caps for later recovery.
 Beginning in September, The Commission said we could collect the deferred fuel costs over a seven-year period.

 If you’re a residential customer who lives in the Columbus Southern Power rate zone and your household uses 1,000 kilowatt-hours each month, you’ll see a 7-cent increase or about a 0.1 percent on your total bill.